karlozsanti/alx-system_engineering-devops/README.md

-Task 2.
-Let's display a file
+Task 4.
+Last 10 lines of a file